FIWARE/tutorials.Step-by-Step/docs/historic-context-nifi.md

 **Description:** This tutorial is an introduction to [FIWARE Draco](https://fiware-draco.readthedocs.io/en/latest/) - an alternative generic enabler which is used to persist context data into third-party databases using [Apache NIFI](https://nifi.apache.org) creating a historical view of the context.
-The in the same manner asthe [previous tutorial](historic-context-flume.md), activates the dummy IoT sensors persists measurements from those sensors into a database for further analysis.
+The in the same manner as the [previous tutorial](historic-context-flume.md), activates the dummy IoT sensors persists measurements from those sensors into a database for further analysis.